Mainman002/core-defender/README.md

 # core-defender
-Place defenders on grid to stop enemies from attack your power core!
+Place defenders on a grid to stop enemies from attacking your power core!

 Tutorial Found Here ->
 https://youtu.be/QxYg8-mhhhs